William Clayton (architect): Early life and education

 William was educated at the local exclusive Longford Hall Academy, where he won prizes in geography, French, Latin and mathematics.
 As Henry Clayton wanted his son to have the benefits of higher education, the family moved to England, departing on 28 March 1840 on the Adelaide.
 William furthered his education by being articled to a prominent architect, and received training in architecture, civil engineering and surveying.

-Following his marriage in 1847 in England, Clayton and his wife Emily departed for Tasmania, arriving on 7 March 1848.
+Following his marriage in 1847 in England, Clayton and his wife Emily departed for Van Diemen's Land, arriving on 7 March 1848.